-This experiential learning based course introduces the natural and physical sciences that underpin the practice of engineering.
-Through experiments students will apply science fundamentals to the systematic investigation, interpretation, and analysis of some engineering problems.
-Topics covered include Newtonian mechanics and electrical principles.
+This experiential learning-based course introduces the natural and physical sciences that underpin the practice of engineering.
+Through experiments and projects students will identify, discuss, apply, analyse and evaluate science fundamentals through systematic investigation, interpretation, and analysis of some engineering problems.
+Topics covered include basic Newtonian mechanics, electrical and magnetics principles, and fluid mechanics fundamentals.